Your privacy is important to us, find out why we may keep information about you and what we do with that information.

-Both the cookies and the embedded code provide non-personal statistical information about visits to pages on the site, the duration of individual page views, paths taken by visitors through the site, data on visitors' screen settings and other general information.
+Both the cookies and the embedded code provide non-personal statistical information about visits to pages on the site, the duration of individual page view, paths taken by visitors through the site, data on visitors' screen settings and other general information.

 We have installed CCTV systems at some of our Centres used by members of the public.
 This is solely for the purposes of public safety and crime prevention/detection.
 Signs are displayed in all locations notifying you that CCTV is in operation and explaining who to contact for further information.
 Our systems do not record audio.
 The policy on the use of CCTV is reviewed annually.

 We will only disclose CCTV images to others to meet the purposes stated above.

 Images captured by CCTV will not be kept longer that is absolutely necessary however we may hold images longer than normal where a crime is being investigated or there is a statutory obligation on us to do so.

 You have the right to see CCTV images of yourself and be provided with a copy of the image we currently retain, where this is practicable.

 Skills Development Scotland sometimes make use of creative digital technologies such as digital photography and video/audio recordings to support our delivery.
 You will be advised in advance about your rights.
 You have the right to refuse.
 If you agree to participate, we will require you to sign a release form covering images and audio in which you appear.